 Some people like to window shop for clothes or shoes.
 Me, I like to window shop for craft room organizing ideas.
 Craft rooms are filled with happy, bright colors and I’m always fascinated with how people organize craft supplies.
-Recently my craft room had gotten out of control and desperately needed to be decluttered and organized.
+Recently, my craft room had gotten out of control and it desperately needed to be decluttered and organized.
 These are the tips I used to organize my craft room.
 Come see my embarrassing before photos and happy after photos.

 It took several hours of work, but look how beautifully my craft room turned out.
 I smile every time I look at this photo or even just pass by my craft room.
 You can imagine how happy I am when I enter the room to craft.